Most of us give little thought to the sense of touch, which often lags behind the other senses in our conscious awareness.

 Study results indicate that higher levels of touching (high-fives, pats on the back, etc.) between individual teammates in early season games have a high correlation to overall team success over the course of the season.

 The study’s researchers infer that frequent touch is likely to result in greater levels of trust and cooperation, which in turn lead to higher levels of group performance and team success.
-If they are right, it would seem to follow that lavishing our children with loving touch may have far-reaching benefits to our families, our society – and even to the very planet we depend on.
+If they are right, it would seem to follow that lavishing our children with loving contact may have far-reaching benefits to our families, our society – and even to the very planet we depend on.

 Of course, touching each other more is by no means a complete solution to our planetary woes.
 But it can be a powerful technique to enhance cooperation within our families – and from there, within society at large.